slerch/CIENS/README.md

 ## Structure of data sets

 Each of the four parts has the same directory structure.
-For each initialization time within the time period of the CIENS data set, one netCDF-file is available, which includes the full ensemble forecasts of all meteorological variables (standard or spatial) for all locations and lead times.
+For each initialization time available, one netCDF-file is given, which includes the full ensemble forecasts of all meteorological variables (standard or spatial) for all locations and lead times.
 The files are grouped in monthly folders, i.e., for each month including an initialization time one folder exists.

-Description observational data base.
+The two standard variable data sets also include the corresponding observations.
+For each year, one netcdf-file is given, which includes observations of six variables for each hour of the year and the forecast locations.
+Note that the observational data sets for the 00 and 12 UTC are identical and include observations for all hours of the year.

 ## Code description